jipress/espresso/docs/_core/router.md

 Refer to ```router.METHOD()``` section

-> Some methods like router.param(name, callback) and router.use([path], [function, ...] function) found in the Router
+> Some methods like router.param(name, callback) and router.use([path], [function, ...] function) found in the
-> are not in IRouter.
-They are found in IApplication where their functionality maps better.
+> Express.js Router are not in the Jipress IRouter.
+They are found in IApplication where their functionality maps over
+> better.